zogzog/cubicweb/doc/book/en/development/datamodel/definition.rst

     RQLUniqueConstraint('S name N, S state_of WF, Y state_of WF, Y name N', mainvars='Y',
-                        msg=_('workflow already have a state of that name'))
+                        msg=_('workflow already has a state of that name'))

+..
 XXX note about how to add new constraint

 .. _securitymodel:

 The security model
 ~~~~~~~~~~~~~~~~~~